shungite/retmco/php/wp-content/plugins/compact-wp-audio-player/readme.txt

 None

 == Changelog ==

+= 1.9.6 =
+- Updated the audio player for iOS 10 safari.
+- WordPress 4.6 compatible.

 = 1.9.5 =
 - Bugfix - Audio player embedded with the "autoplay" flag (in the default template) wasn't changing the pause button icon to a play button icon after the audio file finished playing.